What is the thyroid gland?

-No, the thyroxine concentration may not always be increased.
-However, these T4 values are usually at the upper end of the reference range.
-There are a number of potential reasons for this.
+No, the thyroxine concentration may not always be increased in hyperthyroid cats.
+However, their T4 values are usually at the upper end of the reference range.
+There are several potential reasons for this.
 Thyroxine levels in the blood naturally fluctuate throughout the day, depending on the metabolic needs of the cat.
 If your cat has a mild or early case of hyperthyroidism, the thyroxine concentration may occasionally dip into the normal range.
-The administration of drugs for other medical conditions may affect the concentration of thyroxine.
+Drugs administered for other medical conditions may affect the concentration of thyroxine.
 Finally, the presence of other illnesses may cause the thyroxine concentration to be reduced.

 What if the thyroxine concentration is decreased below the reference range?

-Since hypothyroidism (decreased thyroid function due to disease of the thyroid glands), is very rare in cats, such a decrease is usually due the presence of an illness other than thyroid disease.
+Since hypothyroidism (decreased thyroid function due to disease of the thyroid glands) is very rare in cats, such a decrease is usually due to the presence of an illness other than thyroid disease.
 Cats with such a result do not have hyperthyroidism.